 1 term, solid, ½ credit, B

-This is a one-term academic minor with student work continuing throughout the academic year until the chosen service project has been completed.
+This is a one-term non-solid course with student work continuing throughout the academic year until the chosen service project has been completed.
 It is designed to incorporate three general elements: service, servant leadership, and critical thinking.
 Servant leadership is a leadership style whereas service is an action that our society connects to volunteerism.
 In service, the key elements of decision-making, communication, problem-solving, and the application of virtues are all integrated under the umbrella of critical thinking.
 Students utilize leadership experiences, academic learning, and interests to design and execute a service project that will contribute to a community of their choosing.
 Students are evaluated on the application of decision-making and problem solving skills, communication, planning and reflection on all aspects of their project.
-This course meets 1 day a week.
+This course meets 1 day a week in Term 1.